Same-sex marriage in France: Passage and promulgation

-The same-sex marriage law is commonly referred to in France as la loi Taubira ("the Taubira law") in reference to Justice Minister Christiane Taubira who introduced the bill to the French Assembly in November 2012 and was the bill's main sponsor.
+The same-sex marriage law is commonly referred to in France as "the Taubira law" (la loi Taubira) in reference to Justice Minister Christiane Taubira who introduced the bill to the French Assembly in November 2012 and was the bill's main sponsor.
 The law amended Article 143 (Book I, Title V, Chapter I) of the Napoleonic Code to state: Marriage is contracted by two persons of different or of the same sex.
 (Note: Le mariage est contracté par deux personnes de sexe différent ou de même sexe.)

 In French, same-sex marriage is known as mariage entre personnes de même sexe or more commonly as mariage pour tous (/fr/, meaning "marriage for all").
 (Note: In some regional languages: